Ferrets are obligate carnivores, which means they should only eat meat, and they only require meat to fulfil their

 It's worth mentioning that most cat foods and all dog foods are unsuitable for ferrets and should not be fed.

 Ferrets require an essential amino acid called taurine in their diet, which is required for heart and muscle function.

 Dog foods do not contain high enough levels of taurine, and ferrets fed on dog food will develop a heart condition called dilated cardiomyopathy, which will lead to heart failure and premature death - all completely preventable through the feeding of a suitable diet.
 It is worth noting that a raw diet should also contain around 10-25% heart muscle meat to fulfil this taurine requirement.

 Cat food does contain taurine, but most do not contain high enough levels of protein and fat to maintain ferrets, and many contain a lot of fillers.
-Ferrets require at least 36% protein and 18% fat in their diet, and even the best cat food brands only contain around 30% protein and 10% fat.
+Ferrets require at least 36% protein and 18% fat in their diet, and most cat food brands only contain around 30% protein and 10% fat.
 However, Thrive Premium Plus Cat food and other similar high quality cat food diets may be more suitable than dry diets marketed for ferrets!
 Always check the ingredients and analysis.
 Feeding a deficient diet will lead to ferrets in poor condition - prone to picking up infections and becoming ill.

-Here at Mischief Maker Ferretry, we feed Vitalin ferret food, frankenprey (raw mince) at least once daily and whole prey every other day.
+Here at Mischief Maker Ferretry, the ferrets get raw mince and chunks at least once daily and whole prey occasionally.

 My ferrets thrive on this diet, and it seems to suit every ferret!

 We buy our raw foods from Natures Menu (www.naturesmenu.co.uk) and Nutriment (www.nutriment.co.uk).
 I feed a variety of meats and ensure that the diet contains 80% muscle meat (of which 10% heart), 10% bone, 5% liver and 5% spleen/pancreas/kidney.